Antique French Pierrot Diamond & Ruby Brooch in Silver and 18K Gold

 Collector’s Note

-The survival of this piece — with its French hallmark, silver-topped gold construction, original blue enamel, and gemstone setting preserved — places it among the rarest categories of antique jewelry: figural high jewels that remain as they were first created.
+The survival of this piece — with its French hallmark, silver-and-gold construction, original blue enamel, and gemstone setting preserved — places it among the rarest categories of antique jewelry: figural high jewels that remain as they were first created.
 Pieces of this caliber are sought by serious collectors, museums, and connoisseurs of historic French craftsmanship.

 Email us or give us a call: (929) 316-2746.
 For our shipping and refund policy please see our terms & conditions.